openbmc/docs/development/dev-environment.md

 ## Download and Install SDK

+The OpenBMC Software Development Kit (SDK) contains a cross-toolchain and a set libraries for working on OpenBMC applications.
+The SDK is installed on the machine you will use to develop applications for OpenBMC and not on the BMC itself.

+Generally, SDKs for one BMC cannot be used for developing software for other BMCs.
+This can be due to platform ABI, libc or kernel differences, or any other number of choices made in the configuration of the firmware.

+Romulus is the BMC platform used for the purpose of this walk-through.

+To begin working with the SDK:

-To keep things organized, create a directory to store your SDK install scripts and directories.
+1. Download the latest SDK to your system.
+It's recommended that you create a directory to store your SDK scripts and installation directories to keep your workspace organised.

-1. Download the latest SDK to your system (using Romulus for this walk through)

   ```
   mkdir -p ~/sdk